Open Accessibility Menu

 In addition, several of our labor and delivery nurses have advanced certifications amongst them.

-Are St. Luke’s OB-GYN providers able to care for high-risk pregnancies?
+Can St. Luke's care for high-risk pregnancies?

 Yes, specialized care for high-risk pregnancies is available at St. Luke’s.
 Our experienced team is well-versed in managing and monitoring various risk factors including advanced maternal age, carrying twins or triplets, chronic health conditions or infections (diabetes, high blood pressure, heart disease, kidney disease, HIV, hepatitis B or C, etc.), previous pregnancy complications, gestational diabetes, fetal abnormalities and gestational hypertension.